zigbyexample/zigbyexample.github.io/template/directory-listing.md

 # Directory Listing

-List all files and directories present in the current directory or the given path.
+List all files and directories present in the current directory.

 [ls.zig](src/ls.zig)